Acuzle/acutils/doc/multiprocess.md

 # distribute

-Distribute files to process and split them between allowed cpus.
+Distribute files to process and split them between allowed CPUs.
 The distribution is returned as 2 lists of lists of src or dstdir.

 PARAMETERS
 ----------
 - srcs (array/list like of str): Source files.
 - dstdirs (array/list like of str): Destination directories.
-- allowed_cpus=1 (int): Maximum amount of cpus used to compute.
+- allowed_cpus=1 (int): Maximum amount of CPUs used to compute.
 - seed=871 (int): Seed used to initialize numpy randomizer.

 RETURNS